This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Taking Legal Action

 If you believe that your child’s Klumpke’s palsy and disability could and should have been prevented, you may have a case for taking legal action.
-A birth injury lawyer can help you determine if medical malpractice occurred and what your chances are for a successful lawsuit.
+A birth injury lawyer can help you determine if medical malpractice occurred and your chances for a successful lawsuit.

-The right lawyer will help you to recover damages that will assist in the hardship of paying for medical and other expenses related to the damage and obtain justice for you and your child.
+The right lawyer will help you to recover damages that will assist in the hardship of paying for medical and other expenses related to the injury and obtain justice for you and your child.

 - Klumpke's Palsy - StatPearls - NCBI Bookshelf.
 (2019, June 4).
 National Center for Biotechnology Information.